robjwells/circuitpython-waveshare-1602/README.md

 you’re thinking “I can use a [Stemma connector][stemma]”. **Please stop!**

-Note that on the Waveshare LCD1602 the wires are weirdly mirrored: the VCC and ground are swapped, as are the I2C clock and data.
+Note that on the Waveshare LCD1602 the wires are weirdly mirrored: the VCC (red) and ground (black) are swapped, as are the I2C clock (yellow) and data (blue).
 So you _can_ use a Stemma connector but please make sure to swap the voltage and ground, and then swap the clock and data wires.

 ![The power and I2C wires are both swapped.](swapped-wires.jpeg)